 Contact our corporate or local offices directly.

 Translating complete OrCAD® designs, including Capture™ schematics, Layout™ PCB files, and library files can all be handled by Altium Designer's Import Wizard (to OrCAD version 16.xx).
 The Import Wizard removes much of the headache normally found with design translation by analyzing the imported files and offering defaults and suggested settings for the project structure, layer mapping, PCB footprint naming, and more.
-The flexibility provided through all the Wizard steps gives you as little or as much control as you would like over the file translation settings, before committing to the actual translation process.
+The flexibility provided through the Wizard steps gives you as little or as much control as you like over the file translation settings, before committing to the actual translation process.

-OrCAD library files translate as follows:
+Imported OrCAD files translate as follows:

 It is worth noting how layers are mapped between the imported PCB design and the resulting PCB layout in Altium Designer.
-Layer mapping is simply the relationship between the names of the 'foreign' PCB layers and Altium Designer PCB layers.
+Layer mapping is the relationship between the names of the 'foreign' PCB layers and the Altium Designer PCB layers.

 To support the batch import process of multiple designs, the Import Wizard offers a default Layer Mapping setup, which can be modified and saved as a text-based

 *.ini file.
-The mapping is used by the Import Wizard to build the layer mapping for each PCB in the imported design, so during the import of several PCB files, a saved mapping configuration file can be loaded and applied to individual (or all) PCB files.
+The mapping is used by the Wizard to build the layer mapping for each PCB in the imported design, so during the import of several PCB files, a saved mapping configuration file can be loaded and applied to individual (or all) PCB files.

 In OrCAD Capture all design work begins on the page, which is the logical working area of the design, and there can be multiple schematic pages within a single OrCAD schematic design file (

 *.DSN file).
-In Altium Designer, the logical design area begins with a document, and for each document there is a file stored on the hard drive.
+In Altium Designer, the logical design area begins with a document, and for each document, there is a file stored on the hard drive.

 This means that each Altium Designer schematic sheet (page) is represented by is schematic document file, which is a key conceptual difference to keep in mind.
 Note that Altium Designer can also include multiple documents of varying types (beyond just schematic and PCB design documents), depending on the nature of the design project.